-It is not always easy to look at the bright side when such a big tragedy occurs like as the Ramon’s Village fire, how ever there is a lot to be thankful for.
-The fire could have been so much worse and none of the guests or anyone who was helping put out the fire (that I know of) was hurt.
+It is not always easy to look at the bright side when such a big tragedy occurs, like the Ramon’s Village fire – however there is a lot to be thankful for.
+The fire could have been so much worse, and none of the guests or anyone who was helping put out the fire (that I know of) was hurt.

-Although there were speculations about the laundry room and kitchen has been determined that the fire started in one of the occupied cabana’s and was a result of something electrical.
+Although there were speculations about the laundry room and kitchen, it has been determined that the fire started in one of the occupied cabana’s and was a result of something electrical.
 The exact cause is not known and still being investigated.
-Sadly Pineapples Restaurant, The Purple Parrot, Ramon’s Gift Shop, and 29 of the 71 cabanas were lost.
+Sadly, Pineapples Restaurant, The Purple Parrot, Ramon’s Gift Shop, and 29 of the 71 cabanas were lost.

 If you know of anyone who was at the fire or breathing in smoke, please share the information below.